Today I share with you a traditional Spanish recipe that we love at home: Pisto Manchego.

 - In a frying pan with lid, heat olive oil (2 spoons), add the garlic and stir-fry for 1 minute until lightly golden.
 Add then the onion, red and green bell peppers and a pinch of salt and stir-fry over medium heat for around 5 minutes until soft but not brown.
 Add the zucchini and stir for one more minute.

 - Reduce heat to low.
-Add the ½ teaspoon Pimentón de la Vera (Spanish Paprika) and the tomatoes and a tablespoon salt and stir.
+Add the ½ teaspoon Pimentón de la Vera (Spanish Paprika) and the tomatoes and a teaspoon salt and stir.
 Leave to cook, covered with a lid, at a medium-low heat for approximately 15 minutes stirring from time to time.
 And remove from the heat.

 - While the pisto is cooking, place the potatoes in a large sauté pan and cover them in olive oil.
 Heat over medium-low heat for about 5 minutes, stirring occasionally.
 Continue cooking for 5 more minutes or until the potatoes are poached, that is, soft but not crispy.